audiotape playback perfected

 Did ATAE invent SHRO?

-If reproducers are the superior platform for tape playback, why aren’t they popular?
+If reproducers are a superior platform for playback, why aren’t they popular?

 How could playing back a master tape on the same machine that originally recorded it be less than perfect?